Americans want a better future — and better tools to build it.

 We build coalitions, shape policy, and mobilize support for transportation innovations that benefit everyone.

-Policy Advocacy: Engaging in federal, state, and local policy development to advance smart transportation and technology policies.
+Policy Advocacy: Engaging in federal, state, and local policy development to advance safety, affordability, and the freedom to benefit from new technologies.

 Coalition Building: Connecting industry, advocates, and communities around shared goals.

-Public Education: Making the case for innovation in clear, accessible terms.
+Thought Leadership: Making the case for innovation that serves communities in clear, accessible terms.

 Our Team

-Greg Rogers founded The Innovation Majority to ensure that more people have a voice in shaping the future of transportation technology in their communities.
-Greg is passionate about advancing innovative policies and solutions—from autonomous vehicles to modernized transit systems—that make communities safer, more affordable, and more connected.
+Greg founded The Innovation Majority to ensure that more people have a voice in shaping the future of transportation technology in their communities.
+Greg is passionate about advancing safer streets, affordability, and the freedom to benefit from new technologies.

 Greg has spent over a decade working at the intersection of transportation, technology, and public policy.
-He has led advocacy initiatives for companies developing autonomous vehicles, giving him firsthand insight into the promise of emerging technologies.
-He previously served as Director of Government Affairs and Mobility Innovation at SAFE, a nonpartisan organization focused on reducing American dependence on oil.
-He began his career at the Eno Center for Transportation, a century-old policy research institution.
+He has led advocacy initiatives for innovative companies including Waymo and Nuro, giving him firsthand insight into how technology can serve people.
+He previously served as Director of Government Affairs and Mobility Innovation at SAFE, a nonpartisan organization focused on reducing oil dependence, and served as Senior Policy Analyst and Assistant Editor at the Eno Center for Transportation.

 Greg is also the Founder & President of Aries Public Policy LLC and previously co-hosted the Beyond Streets podcast and The Mobility Podcast.
 He holds a B.A. in Political Economy from UC Berkeley and lives in the Washington, D.C. area with his family.